 So What is Instructional Design and Why Should I Care?

-Well…If you’e not a teacher, or involved in Education, you probably won’t care that much.
+So what is instructional design?
+Well…If you’re not a teacher, or involved in Education, you probably won’t care that much.
 But if you are…then read on!

 Quite simply, Instructional Design is a method of “the systematic process for designing, developing and delivering instructional materials.
 It centers on improving learning through technology, and can involve related terms such as learning experience design, instructional systems design and educational technology” (Neese, 2016).